Good Evening Internet Friends!

 By Saturday morning it was a full fledged something so I decided to take a sick day and try and sleep and medicate it.......I LOST!!!
 Today with a fever and chest full of mucous and cough that seals at the zoo only wish they could attain I had to see a Doctor.
 Seriously.
 Now I am on antibiotics and of course 2 doses in I want to think I am better but really it has taken me most of the day to get to this point.....

-Recently I wrote a pattern for a Knitting Sack for my friend and neighbour Sharon of 4Paws Quilting.
+Recently I wrote a pattern for a Knitting Sack.
 I consider myself a fairly new quilter only having quilted now for about 15 years but I have always sewed.
 My grandmother taught me with her treadle sewing machine and of course she never used a pattern.
 Even for my jeans as a child because I was extra skinny thanks to my Juvenile Diabetes.